JoelCronin/friendly-potato/Develop/SAMPLE.md

 ## Installation

-dd
+g

 ## Usage

-dd
+g

 ## contributing

-dd
+g

 ## Tests

-d
+gg

 ## License

-This application is covered under the following license: Mozilla Public License 2.0
+This application is covered under the following license: GNU AGPLv3

 ## Questions

-  You can view more information here: dd
+  You can view more information here:

-If you have any further questions please them to: ddddd
+If you have any further questions please them to: g